-- 1. From the Project Explorer, double-click the .bprd file to open it. - Follow the comments in the script to provide File or Web Service deployment information.
+- 1. From the Project Explorer, double-click the .bprd file to open it. - 2.
+Follow the comments in the script to provide File or Web Service deployment information.
 You must specify a valid archive deployment location and enable the deploy target.
-For example, for the archive.deployment value, type in:

-http://localhost:8080/active-bpel/services/ActiveBpelDeployBPR

-- 3. Save the file. - 4.
-Ensure that the server is running, and then in the Project Explorer, select the right-mouse menu for the .bprd file and select Execute.
+For example, for the archive deployment value, type in: - http://localhost:8080/active-bpel/services/ActiveBpelDeployBPR - 3.
+Save the file. - 4.
+Ensure that the server is running, and then in the Project Explorer, select the right-mouse menu for the .bprd file and select Execute. - Process Manger informs you when the new .bpr is deployed.